Zum Inhalt springen

 The first half of the trip we stayed at the northern part of the Lyngenalps, around Lenangen.
 Russelvfjellet, Storgaltan, Stetinden, Trollvasstinden, Istinden are a few nice runs to start with.
 The second half of our trip we stayed at Mainland Tromsø and explored the western island Malangen and Kvaloya.
 We went for Tromsdalstinden, Andersdalstinden, Gorzelvtinden, Storstolpan, Bentsfjordtinden, but we also did a bunch of other tours.
 You'll find that many of the possibilities for tours do not yet exist in any touring book.
 This is exactly what is so nice about this area - you can hike up any mountain you feel like, there are hundreds of them, and they are only a short drive away.

 Our best companion was the book "Touring in Troms".
 Thank you Espen Nordahl for putting such a fine book together.
-In case you cannot find it online, you can buy it in the local book store in Tromsø.
+In case you cannot find it online, you can buy it in the local book shop in Tromsø.
 The town of Tromsø holds a small University and is worth a visit.
 The local charm and culture is very welcoming and holds many opportunities for good food, an old brewery and friendly locals.
 One of our favorites was a nice little place named the Bastard Bar.
-We also enjoyed the world's northernmost brewery!
+We also enjoyed the world's northernmost Brewery!

-Being so far north, the weather forecast was important.
+Being so far North, the weather forecast was important.
 We checked it constantly to find the best windows for touring.
 For local weather and reports the Tour in Lyngen Alps site was the best.
 In case you are looking for more detailed online maps, we found a great Norwegian Maps site.

 Budget and getting around: